thorpette/SeepAnalizer/replit.md

 ## Overview

-This is a full-stack web application that provides comprehensive website performance analysis similar to Google PageSpeed Insights with enhanced backend analysis capabilities.
-The application analyzes websites for performance metrics, accessibility, best practices, and SEO scores, while also providing detailed backend server analysis including Ruby/Rails detection, security headers, cache optimization, and database performance metrics.
+This is a comprehensive web performance analysis system for Spring Boot applications with user story testing, now expanded to include gamified learning paths for web optimization and interactive accessibility auditing.
+The system features multi-project management where projects contain all applications, environments, user stories, and performance analyses.
+Provides detailed performance metrics, security analysis, and optimization recommendations in Spanish, with PostgreSQL persistence, integrated reporting, plus educational gamification elements and real-time WCAG accessibility auditing capabilities.

 ## User Preferences